dmt94/project_1_plan/project_1_plan.md

     - game piece style player chooses

 5) Define Square class
-  5.1) define parameters for its constructor to be a domElement
+  5.1) Define parameters for its constructor to be a domElement
-  - Square class is instantiated in the the Checkers class 5.2) define render method that updates the style of the square depending on its static property matchPlayerPiece key value
+  - Square class is instantiated in the the Checkers class 5.2) Define render method that updates the style of the square depending on its static property matchPlayerPiece key value
     - if piece is captured, the square it represents changes back to "null" color for that diagonal
     - if piece becomes "king", style changes to that

-6) Define Checkers class, its properties and methods 6.1) define properties
+6) Define Checkers class, its properties and methods 6.1) Define properties
     - this.squareDivs (diagonal)
     - this.userKings = [];
     - this.OpponentKings = [];